epilimic/ProMod/README.txt

 - Re-allowed Survivors to jump from the blue truck to the fences to the rooftop in Hard Rain 4
 - Significantly reduced hittables on Passing 1 due to balance issues.
 Reduced hittables slightly on Death Toll 1 opening area to allow early Tanks once again.
 - Added back shopping carts on dead center 2 in the event area.
-- Added Connect Announce (You can customize it by editing addons/sourcemod/data/cannounce_settings.txt)
-- Fixed Death Toll finale.
-Chrome / Silenced SMG always on the dock and 4 pills always on the fireplace in the picnic pavilion.
-- Fixed water slowdown not being applied in some cases.
-Tweaked value from 32.72% to 28%.
+- Added props to mitigate water slowdown on hard rain 3 after the sugarmill in an attempt to balance tank fights.
+(These changes are reflected on map 2)

 Other Changes: